 To be honest, I just love using my braid template and making these blocks.
 And I have been meaning to make a more in-depth You Tube video on how to use my template, so this was just the push I needed!

 Click on the videos below to see how I used the Braid Template to cut my shapes and then how I sewed them together.
 So easy peasy!
 Here is the cutting video:

 And here is the sewing and trimming video:

 I hope those videos were helpful!
 Of course, in the sewing video, it would have been really good if I remembered to keep my rotary cutter handy when I was showing you how to trim the braid segments!

-I liked this cute little mini quilt so much that I decided to write it as a small mini pattern.
+I liked this cute little mini quilt made with Leah Day so much that I decided to write it as a small mini pattern.

 And this week only, I am offering the Two Step mini quilt pattern and the Braid Template together for a special discount!
 Just click here to purchase the special combo I created and save $3 on the pair.
 Offer will be good until February 28th.

 Tomorrow Leah Day will blog about how she quilted the Two Step mini quilt top.
 I can’t wait for you to see what she did!
 I will update the link so you can come here and click to go to her blog post.